* Please kindly note that our products and services can only be used to support research purposes (Not for clinical use).

 Other groups of AMPs are described as non-cationic peptides and are also an important part of the innate immune system.

 Currently, several complex and controversial mechanisms of action exist as to how AMPs disrupt the bacterial cell membrane.
-The three popular models are the carpet model, the toroidal pore model, and the barrel-stave model (Fig1).
+The four popular models are the carpet model, the toroidal pore model the barrel-stave model and the aggregate model.
+A growing body of evidence suggested that AMPs had other mechanisms along with membrane penetration and pore formation.
+(Fig 1).

 Most AMPs act by provoking an increase in plasma membrane permeability.
 First step in the mechanism of membrane permeabilization is the electrostatic interaction between the positively charged AMP with the negatively charged membrane surface of the microorganism.
 Subsequent disruption of the membrane by creation of pores within the microbial membrane ultimately results in cell death of the organism due to leakage of ions, metabolites, cessation of membrane-coupled respiration, and biosynthesis.
 The mechanics of AMPs represent an unusual source for the targeted exploration of new applications in the therapy of microbial and viral infection, cancer, and sepsis.